Ecwid/ecwid-api-docs/includes/_combinations.md

 wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the combination's wholesale price tiers (quantity limit and price).
 Omitted if the combination inherits the base product's tiered price settings. weight | number | Combination weight in the units defined in store settings.
 Omitted if the combination inherits the base product's weight. warningLimit | number | The minimum 'warning' amount of the product items in stock for this combination, if set.
 When the combination in stock amount reaches this level, the store administrator gets an email notification.
-Omitted if the combination inherits the base product's settings. inventoryDelta | number | Amount by which to increase the combination inventory.
-A negative number decreases inventory.
+Omitted if the combination inherits the base product's settings.

 #### OptionValue
 Field | Type | Description